 Neglect by the nursing staff is one of the leading causes of serious injuries occurring in Illinois nursing facilities.
 Unfortunately, many facilities are understaffed, overcrowded or fail to provide their nurses appropriate training to ensure that every resident receives the highest level of care.
-Sadly, the Swansea elder abuse attorneys at Rosenfeld Injury Lawyers have handled many cases where the resident has suffered an untimely death or serious injury caused by neglect or mistreatment of their caregivers.
+Sadly, the Swansea elder abuse attorneys at Rosenfeld Injury Lawyers LLC have handled many cases where the resident has suffered an untimely death or serious injury caused by neglect or mistreatment of their caregivers.

 Swansea Rehabilitation and Health Care Center